isomerpages/mlaw-corp/news/speeches/_posts/2017-08-28-Opening-remarks-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-2017-Asia-Economic-Forum-on-The-One-Belt One-Road-Initiative-Impact-and-Implications-at-the-Lee-Kuan-Yew-School-of-Public-Policy-NUS.md

 158. We can’t be complacent; we must take competitors very seriously; we should be paranoid; but don’t be spooked by social media disinformation campaigns that claim we are about to be surrounded and cut off.

 {:start="159"}
-159. And let me end by saying this: we achieved what we have by thinking bold, and thinking big.
+159. And let me end by saying this: we achieved what we have by <u>thinking bold</u>, and <u>thinking big</u>.
 We didn’t allow anyone to bully us, or subject ourselves to the demands of other countries.
 Many have tried.
 We resisted.

 {:start="160"}
 160. International relations, it is not unlike a jungle.
 And small states are at risk.